BenSampo/laravel-enum/README.md

 ### Flagged enum methods

 In addition to the standard enum methods, there are a suite of helpful methods available on flagged enums.

-Anywhere where a static property is passed, you can also pass an enum instance.
+Note: Anywhere where a static property is passed, you can also pass an enum instance.

 #### setFlags(array $flags): Enum
 Set the flags for the enum to the given array of flags.